FelixP91/FelixP91/README.md

 - I am interested in developing computational models for:
   * phylogenetic classification of protein sequences.
   * identification of protein domains.
-  * analysis and interpreting metagenomic seqeuencing data.
+  * analysis and interpretation of metagenomic seqeuencing data.
   * evaluation of data from enzyme kinetic measurements.

 - always open for collaborations :)